danielpmaximo/Visao_Computacional/README.md

-# 🖼️ Visão Computacional – Lista de Exercícios
+# 🖼️ Computer Vision – Exercise List

-Este repositório contém os notebooks Jupyter desenvolvidos durante as atividades práticas da disciplina de **Visão Computacional**.
-Os exercícios abordam diversos tópicos fundamentais da área, com foco em técnicas de processamento de imagens e visão computacional.
+This repository contains the Jupyter notebooks developed during the practical activities of the **Computer Vision** course.
+The exercises cover various fundamental topics in the field, focusing on image processing and computer vision techniques.

 ---

-## 📂 Estrutura do Repositório
+## 📂 Repository Structure

-* `Lista1_Visão_Computacional.ipynb` → Exercícios iniciais de visão computacional.
+* `Lista1_Visão_Computacional.ipynb` → Introductory computer vision exercises.
-* `Lista2_Visão_Computacional.ipynb` → Continuação dos exercícios, explorando técnicas intermediárias.
+* `Lista2_Visão_Computacional.ipynb` → Continuation of exercises, exploring intermediate techniques.
-* `Lista3_Visão_Computacional.ipynb` → Aplicações avançadas em processamento de imagens.
+* `Lista3_Visão_Computacional.ipynb` → Advanced applications in image processing.
-* `Lista4_Visão_Computacional.ipynb` → Consolidação dos conceitos e aplicações mais avançadas.
+* `Lista4_Visão_Computacional.ipynb` → Consolidation of concepts and advanced applications.

 ---

-## 🧠 Conteúdos abordados
+## 🧠 Topics Covered

-* Processamento de imagens digitais
+* Digital image processing
-* Técnicas de segmentação e filtragem
+* Segmentation and filtering techniques
-* Análise de características e padrões em imagens
+* Analysis of image features and patterns
-* Aplicações práticas de visão computacional
+* Practical applications of computer vision

 ---

-## 👥 Autores
+## 👥 Authors

-Este repositório foi desenvolvido pelas duplas da disciplina:
+This repository was developed by the course teams:

 * **Daniel Pessoa Máximo**
 * **Matheus Vieira Faria**

 ---

-## 🎯 Objetivo
+## 🎯 Objective

-Os notebooks têm como objetivo reforçar o aprendizado prático da disciplina de **Visão Computacional**, permitindo a exploração de técnicas teóricas em exercícios aplicados.
+The notebooks aim to reinforce the practical learning of the **Computer Vision** course, allowing the exploration of theoretical techniques through applied exercises.